611: No Such Thing As A Forbidden Panettone

 We don't really know what happens when humans' amygdala stops working.

-They've done in the 30s, they did some experiments on monkeys and they removed the amygdala and the monkeys started approaching snakes and like batting them around like sticks and playing with them.
+They've done in the 30s, they did some experiments on monkeys and they removed the amygdala, and the monkeys started approaching snakes and like batting them around like sticks and playing with them.

 And we do have one patient called patient SM

-and she was like relatively normal, but they did find that on one instance she walked through a park alone at night, was attacked by a man with a knife and then the following day walked again through the same park.
+who had a condition called lipoid proteinosis where there were holes in her amygdala and she was like relatively normal, but they did find that on one instance she walked through a park alone at night, was attacked by a man with a knife, and then the following day walked again through the same park.

 Wow.
 Because her amygdala wasn't working.

-Right.
 He seems very normal when you hear him talk, though.
 He's a young dad.

 He's got two young kids.

-I listened to an interview because he's got his own podcast now since the last few years.
+So I saw it, I listened to an interview because he's got his own podcast now since the last few years.
 He interviews mountaineers.

 Oh my God, let's get him on fish.
 Yeah, wouldn't it be wonderful?

-And he's like, no, because it's, to me, it's calculated risk.
+And he's like, no, because it's to me, it's calculated risk.
 Can we get him on when I'm not here?
-Because I don't want him to.
+Because I don't want him to

-There's another mountain that he free-soloed, which is called Zion's Moonlight Buttress.
+Because that's yeah, there's another mountain that he free-soloed, uh, which is called Zion's Moonlight Buttress, and it's a 1,200-foot mountain.

-And it's a 1,200-foot mountain.
-And when he did it, no one believed him for a few days after, even though this is, you know, half the size of El Capitan.
+And when he did it, no one believed him for a few days after, even though this is you know half the size of El Capitan.
+And you know why no one believed him?
+Rain because he's a big old liar.

-Okay.
-James, give us your holiday dates and we'll make sure Alex can do it.
+Okay, James, give us your holiday dates and we'll make sure Alex can do it.

 It was because